jengalas/bwaf-bbw/about/boardandstaff.md

       contributor to the book Charlotte Perriand: An Art of Living (Abrams, 2003).
       In addition, she is co-editor of the website Pioneering Women of American Architecture (Beverly Willis Architectural Foundation). "
+  - title: Aislinn McNamara
+    title_role: Communications and Program Coordinator, Beverly Willis Architecture Foundation
+    image: "/v1618333453/Amcnamara_headshot_18_rospy6.jpg"
+    description: "Aislinn is the Communications and Program Coordinator for Beverly Willis Architecture Foundation.
+Aislinn earned her MFA from Städelschule in Frankfurt am Main, Germany, and her BFA from the University of Oxford, UK.
+She has exhibited sculpture and drawings and performed collaboratively with artists internationally, and has participated in a writing program at Aarhus Litturaturcenter, Denmark.
+Aislinn has worked on a number of international publishing and art projects, including leading research on and providing editorial assistance with ‘The One and The Many’, a public sculpture by artist Peter Randall-Page located in Fitzroy Place, London, UK. \nIn 2016, Aislinn participated in the Montreal Biennial, and in 2017, she participated in the Litturaturfest in Aarhus, Denmark, showcasing international writers and artists."
   - title: Karen McNeill, Ph.D
     title_role: Senior Family Historian, Ascent Private Capital Management of U.S.
       Bank